 In 1971-72 $20,000 was raised to allow the engine to be returned to running condition at the SAR's Islington Workshops, and on 16 May 1972 worked its recommissioning train to Sandy Creek in the picturesque Barossa Valley.
 Since that time, considerable expense has been incurred on other major work all of which was carried out at SteamRanger's Dry Creek, and later Mt Barker Depots.

-In 1975, 520 was repainted from its black and silver colour scheme to the present green and gold (its initial colour scheme).
+In 1975, 520 was repainted from its black and silver colour scheme to its original green and cream livery.
 It's first trip in the new colour scheme was to Nuriootpa on Saturday 3rd May 1975.
 The engine was subsequently repainted into SteamRanger's green and yellow livery during the 1980s.